Charters Reports Reviews Shop Text Us (305) 209-5594

 • Kings patrol the edge consistently this time of year

-• Cero mackerel are thick on the reef — flashy spoons and ribbonfish will get eaten
+• Cero mackerel are thick on the reef, and flashy spoons and ribbonfish will get eaten

 • The improving weather through midweek should concentrate bait along the drop-offs